-The justification for the unsupervised approach is manifold.
+The choice for the binary classification task was made on a Gaussian mixture model, an unsupervised learning technique that fits a mixture of multivariate Gaussian distributions to the data (see Murphy, 2012; McLachlan and Basford, 1988; Moerland, 2000, for more details).
+The mathematical description of a multivariate normal distribution is provided in Eq.
+2. The justification for the unsupervised approach is manifold.
 First, unsupervised methods do not depend upon labels.
 Hence, it is not required to ensure correct labelling of each image in the training set.
 As mentioned earlier, many images are composed of mix of blowing snow and precipitation and it is thus difficult to guarantee the objectivity of all given labels.
 Second, a clear separation observed between the two subsets would be statistically highly significant as no prior information is provided to the learning algorithm about the classes.
 Third, for low dimensional problems, unsupervised methods are sometimes less prone to over-fitting and have a better potential of generalization.
-A main advantage of the GMM compared to other unsupervised methods is to provide posterior probabilities on the cluster assignments and thus allow for soft clustering (i.e. probabilistic assignment).
+A main advantage of the GMM compared to other unsupervised methods is to provide posterior probabilities on the cluster assignments and thus allow for soft clustering.
 In the context of the present study, this is absolutely relevant as there exists a whole continuum of in-between cases of mixed images.
 It should be noted that the descriptors were selected using a reference set (see previous section), but the clustering conducted by means of the GMM is itself unsupervised.